-Why do you suppose Obama is going out of his way to make education a priority?
-And I quote, from Obama’s website:
+Why do you suppose presidents go out of their way to make education a priority?
+And I quote, from President Obama’s website:

 “Preparing our children to compete in the global economy is one of the most urgent challenges we face.”

 Sounds noble enough, doesn’t it?
 (Note: This is not a political statement for or against President Obama.
 Just an example.)
 As much as we’d like to believe that those in power are petitioning for education because they’re good people, or because they’re looking out for our personal well-being, or because they want social equality, or maybe just so we don’t look like big, fumbling, sloppy idiots next to the Chinese—it’s a happy little love story, but it isn’t the real reason.
 The real reason is tucked nicely right into that quote up there.
 See it there?
 Look closely.
 See it now?